-Anonymous asked: Well, a ristretto is like a "shorter" shot of espresso.
+Anonymous said: Well, a ristretto is like a "shorter" shot of espresso.
 Less water and a faster extraction, so you taste the oils (and stuff) better.
 It has a fuller flavor. (by the way, do you know how to taste coffee?
 Basically take a sip, put your tongue on the roof of your mouth so the liquid gets to the sides, then put your tongue on your teeth and swallow.
 This way you can taste the bitter, the acid, the sweet...

 Oh that sounds really good!
 I love having just a shot of espresso although I don’t have it much- I prefer to have a long black so I can get nice and warmed up while drinking!
 And awesome, thanks for that!
 My coffee tasting is limited to when my dad and I get a different blend.
 We make them on the stove coffee maker though so you get a really good indication of the flavors from the strong smells!
 I will have to try a ristretto at first chance though.

 Anonymous said: You like coffee right?
 Because yesterday I had a ristretto and I. tasted. heaven.

 Oh wow!
 What is a ristretto?
 It is the way the coffee is made or a blend or the type of bean??
 I am very very curious because it sounds amazing.

 parliament-of-owlets said: I am a hardcore coffee addict haha.
 For me it really depends on the type of coffee, the lighter roasts and espressos are best with nothing added and the in betweens go best with a dash of soy milk.
 At least that's what I think.
 Simple is best.